-Entering his 10th season in the NFL, Joe Whitt Jr. begins his ninth year with the Green Bay Packers and eighth in his position of secondary – cornerbacks coach.
+Entering his 11th season in the NFL, Joe Whitt Jr. begins his 10th year with the Green Bay Packers and ninth in his position of secondary – cornerbacks coach.

-Originally named defensive quality control coach on March 7, 2008, by Head Coach Mike McCarthy, the 38-year-old Whitt was promoted to cornerbacks coach on Feb.
+Originally named defensive quality control coach on March 7, 2008, by Head Coach Mike McCarthy, the 39-year-old Whitt was promoted to cornerbacks coach on Feb.
 3, 2009.

 Whitt came to Green Bay after one year with the Atlanta Falcons as assistant defensive backs coach.
 He coached the previous five years in the college ranks, beginning with the 2002 season as wide receivers coach at The Citadel, followed by a four-year stint as cornerbacks coach and recruiting coordinator at Louisville.

-Since Whitt took over as cornerbacks coach in ’09, the Packers have registered a league-high 148 INTs, with 80 of them coming from Whitt’s cornerbacks, and a No. 2 ranking in opponent passer rating (78.9).
-Since 2009, the Packers also rank No. 3 in opponent completion percentage (58.0) and No. 3 in TD/INT ratio (1.18).
+Since Whitt took over as cornerbacks coach in 2009, the Packers have registered a league-high 165 INTs and a No. 5 ranking in opponent passer rating (81.0).
+Since 2009, the Packers also rank No. 4 in opponent completion percentage (58.9) and No. 4 in TD/INT ratio (1.25).
 CBs Tramon Williams (18) and Sam Shields (15) combined for 33 interceptions from 2010-14 under Whitt’s guidance, No. 1 in the league over that span among tandems who were teammates for all five of those seasons.

-In 2015, Whitt was charged with leading a secondary that featured two rookies, CBs Damarious Randall and Quinten Rollins, and both impressed in their first campaigns.
-Each returned an interception for a touchdown last season, marking the first time the Packers had two rookies/first-year players post INT returns for TDs in the same season since 1921.
+In 2015, Whitt was charged with leading a secondary that featured two rookies, Randall and Rollins, and both impressed in their first campaigns.
+Each returned an interception for a touchdown in 2015, marking the first time the Packers had two rookies/first-year players post INT returns for TDs in the same season since 1921.
 Randall’s three interceptions on the season ranked tied for second among all NFL rookies, while Rollins ranked tied for fourth with two INTs.
 Randall was also named the NFL Defensive Rookie of the Month for November.
 Shields continued to excel under Whitt, as he recorded three interceptions to tie for the team lead despite missing four games because of injury.
-Since 2010, Shields has posted 23 interceptions (including playoffs), tied for No. 2 in the league among active players.

 In 2014, Whitt guided Shields to his first career Pro Bowl selection as he finished No. 2 on the team with 13 passes defensed and No. 3 with two interceptions.
 Shields also posted his fifth career interception in the playoffs to move into the No. 1 spot in franchise postseason history.
 Williams paced the club with 16 passes defensed and was tied for the team lead with three interceptions on his way to being named a Pro Bowl alternate under Whitt’s tutelage.
 CB Casey Hayward was tied for the team lead in total takeaways with five (three INTs, two fumble recoveries), including two returns for TDs.
 He was one of only two players in the league to register an INT return for a TD and a fumble return for a TD (Texans DE J.J.
 Watt) in ’14.